drtran/aep-java/selenium/README.md

 - _PetAdoptionTest2.java_: This class contains the same tests as _PuppyAdoptionTest1_ but broken down into smaller steps.
 Also, PageObject concept is also employed.
 The code can be refactored for better organization.
 That is done in _PuppyAdoptionTest3.java_.

+- _PetAdoptionTest3.java_: This class contains refactored code to introduce paymentInfo object.
+The test code is also refactored to extract common steps for reuse.

+- _PetAdoptionTest4.java_: This class contains negative path test code.
+I am looking into testing the error messages mainly from the payment page.